ARTISAN BOULE

 Steps:

-- Mix the flour, salt and yeast in a bowl.
-Stir in 1 1/2 cups/375 ml water to blend.
-What you'll have is a wet, shaggy, sticky dough, but not so wet as to be batter.
-Cover the bowl with a tea towel and let it rest in a warm place for at least 12 hours, and up to 24 hours.
+- Mix the flour, yeast, and salt in a bowl.
+Stir in the water to blend.
+What you'll have is wet, shaggy, sticky dough, but not so wet as to be batter.
+Cover the bowl with a tea towel and let it rest in a warm place for at least 12, and up to 24, hours.
 It's ready for the next step when the surface is dotted with bubbles.

 - Using only enough flour to keep the dough from sticking to your fingers, shape the dough into a ball.
-Coat a cotton towel with cornmeal, wheat bran or flour and lay the dough on it, seam-side down.
-Dust with more cornmeal, wheat bran or flour.
-(You need quite a lot because you want to be sure the dough doesn't stick to the towel).
-Cover and let rise for about 2 hours.
+Coat a cotton towel with flour, wheat bran or cornmeal and lay the dough on it, seam side down, and dust with more flour, bran, or cornmeal.
+(You need quite a lot of flour because you want to be sure the dough doesn't stick to the towel).
+Cover and let rise about 2 hours.
 When ready, the dough will be more than double in size.

-- When the dough is ready, remove the pot from the oven and turn the dough into it, seam-side up.
-(It will look messy, but this is OK.)
-Shake the pot to settle the bread evenly.
-Cover with the lid and bake for 30 minutes.
-Remove the lid and bake until the loaf is nicely browned, another 15 to 30 minutes.
+- Half an hour before the dough is ready, heat the oven to 450°F230°C. Put an 8-quart/2-litre cast iron pot or dutch oven (cocotte) inside to heat.
+When the dough is ready, remove the pot from the oven, turn the dough into it, seam-side up.
+(It will look messy, but this is OK).
+Shake the pan to settle the bread evenly.
+Cover with the lid, and bake 30 minutes.
+Remove the lid, and bake another 15 to 30 minutes, until the loaf is nicely browned.
 Cool on a rack.

 More about "the miracle boule recipes"